-Having fears and phobias to some things are innate part of human life.
+Having fears and phobias to some things are the innate part of human life.

 Most of the time phobias and fears are considered to be interrelated to one another and sometimes considered as the same.

-But actually phobias and fears are different into some aspects.
+But actually, phobias and fears are different in some aspects.

 Fear is a normal human reaction when there is a threat of danger, evil, pain, and the like, most especially when one dismay to meet or experience the danger.